You are here

 DFISA-Like Payments (Ceased 2022)

 Veterans' Entitlements Act 1986

 Part VIIAB, which includes section 118NJ, was repealed by the Veterans' Affairs Legislation Amendment (Exempting Disability Payments from Income Testing and Other Measures) Act 2021 with effect from 1 January 2022.

 Stated Current Purpose/Intent

-The purpose of DFISA-like payments is to recompense those who are qualified for income support payments other than those paid under social security law.
+The purpose of DFISA-like payments was to recompense those who were qualified for income support payments other than those paid under social security law.

-Adjusted disability pension is counted as income for the purposes of the following income support payments administered by Department of Education Science and Training (DEST) and Department of Agriculture, Fisheries and Forestry (DAFF):
+Adjusted disability pension was counted as income for the purposes of the following income support payments administered by the former Department of Education Science and Training (DEST) and the former Department of Agriculture, Fisheries and Forestry (DAFF):

 - ABSTUDY Living Allowance;